MattPinder/MastersProject/README.md

 * Check Pilon - a.)
 Did samtools finish successfully? b.)
 Did Pilon finsih successfully?
   * Check temp file on data21; can delete the original .sam files on data5 if everything was successful

+# 05 December 2017

+## Pilon correction
+Indexing of bam files failed; rerun, then rerun Pilon script
+* `qalter job_ID -q queue_name -pe mpich no_of_cores` if needed
+* Pilon is failing with no error messages...
+* From Pilon article:
+  * "While we did not investigate every change that Pilon made to this assembly, our results indicate that Pilon is suitable to be run on larger diploid genomes and can improve the quality of a draft assembly, resulting in fewer and longer contigs and an improved gene set."
+* Pilon appears to be running by using `java -Xmx64G -jar /usr/local/packages/pilon-1.22/pilon-1.22.jar`, rather than `pilon`

+Works:	java -Xmx64G -jar /usr/local/packages/pilon-1.22/pilon-1.22.jar
+Fails:	pilon

+java>	/usr/local/packages/jdk1.8.0_91/bin/java
+pilon>	/usr/local/packages/jdk1.8.0_91/bin/java -Xmx64G -jar /usr/local/packages/pilon-1.22/pilon-1.22.jar

+* Rerun Pilon on the corrected version (from the beginning - bowtie2 + pilon), to see whether bases are being corrected back and forth as with Quiver

+## Gamma circ. attempts
+Running Alt_Gamma_35m_First1824Removed_DELETE_WHEN_COMPLETE (job 16912)
+* Run jobs 16913 (-2130), 16914 (-2436), 16915 (-2738) when complete

+## One-cell Falcon assembly

+* How much data is needed for a diatom genome project?
+* FALCON assembly on ONE SMRTcell of the RO5 data we used for our genome (we have 19 cells so you can pick anyone of them)
+  * Use the config file in `Skeletonema_marinoi_genome_project/tree/master/01_Assembly/FALCON_1.8.2/RO5/seed_read_10k/10_2-asm-falcon`
+  * Change the `maxdiff`parameter to some 'sensible' value
+    * Less data, lower thresholds for the 'diff-value'
+* Falcon is having issues, require a workaround...
+  * Load FALCON/v1.8.2~, which refers to the (still-mounted) /nobackup/data5, not /proj/data5

+## To do
+* Check Falcon
+* Check Gamma
+* Check Pilon
+* Continue deleting unnecessary compressed files from /proj/data5/Skeletonema_marinoi_microbiome_project/01_assemblies/ST54_Bacteria_Search